prem-pxtel/NBA-Analytics-Dashboard/README.md

 You will need the following installed:

-- Python 3.x (with Flask)
+- Python 3.x (with Flask and Flask-CORS)
-- PostgreSQL
+- PostgreSQL v14+
 - Git (to clone the repository)
+- NPM to install React

 ---